ClapeyronThermo/Clapeyron.jl/docs/src/theory/background.md

 which slightly reduces the computational cost.
 However, the most-noteworthy simplification came with the association term.
 As mentioned earlier, the association fraction needs to be solved for iteratively.
 However, Huang and Radosz proposed approximations of the association fraction that could be used to solve for the association term explicitly, greatly reducing the computational intensity of these calculations.
 These approximations have not been implemented within `OpenSAFT` as of yet, but these only impact calculations for species other than alcohols and carboxylic acids.
 We also point out that Huang and Radosz introduced the concept of association schemes which helps classify species based on how they interaction through association.

-### SAFT-VR SW
+#### SAFT-VR SW

 Gil-Villegas _et al._ (1997) developed a new class of SAFT equations known as SAFT variable range.
 Here, more emphasis was placed on the potentials used to characterise dispersion interactions where a new parameter was introduced through the potential shape.
 Whilst many versions of SAFT-VR are proposed, each using different underlying potentials, the one that was chosen as the default was SAFT-VR square-well (SW) with the potential shape parameter $\lambda$ (characterising the width of the potential well).
 Within this framework, novel expressions for the monomer and chain terms were proposed, both being based on the SW potential.
-The association term remained largely unchanged, with the association term having the most-noteworthy modification:
+The association term remained largely unchanged, with the association strength having the most-noteworthy modification:

 ``\Delta_{ij,ab}=g_{ij}^\mathrm{SW}F_{ij,ab}\kappa_{ij,ab}``

 Here, $\kappa_{ij,ab}$ now carries units of volume.
 Not many parameters are available for this equation of state, primarily being use to model alkanes and perfluoro-alkanes.
 However, compared to most other SAFT variants, SAFT-VR SW has possibly seen the most extensions, having a group-contribution alternative (SAFT-$\gamma$ SW), electrolyte (SAFT-VRE SW) and cross-over theory (SAFT-VRX SW).

-### soft-SAFT
+#### soft-SAFT

 Developed by Blas and Vega (2001), whereas SAFT equations up until now have used a hard-sphere reference from which to build the equation of state, soft-SAFT chooses to use a Lennard-Jones reference instead.
 Because of this, compared to all other SAFT equations, soft-SAFT relies heavily on correlations obtained from molecular-dynamic simulations to obtain the monomer term, pair-distribution function and association strength.
 Like SAFT-VR SW, soft-SAFT does not have an extensive database of parameters, but has been extended multiple times (cross over theory being the more-noteworthy extension).

-### PC-SAFT
+#### PC-SAFT

 Possibly the most-popular variant of the SAFT equation, Perturbed-Chain (not polymer-chain) SAFT was developed by Gross and Sadowski (2001) and, like soft-SAFT, chooses a different reference state than previous SAFT equations.
 This time, we start from the hard-chain (HC), not hard-sphere, expressing the SAFT equation as: